simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 ```

 In a relational database, each table must have a primary key, that is
-a field (or combination of fields) that uniquely identify each
+a field (or combination of fields) that uniquely identifies each
 record.
 In this case, we added a
 [SERIAL](http://www.postgresql.org/docs/devel/static/sql-createsequence.html)
 id field managed by the database (as a sequence of integers